-2.2 Please describe the limited liability of investors.
+2.2 Please describe the limited liability of investors in respect of different legal structures and fund types (e.g. PE funds and LPACs).

 The assets of an AIF are only liable for its debts.
 Accordingly, the AIF will not bear liability for the debts of investors, fund managers, depositaries, distributors or other AIFs.
 Likewise, the investors are not personally liable for the debts of the AIF.